bahattinumur/college/README.md

 <h1> COLLEGE </h1>

-This is an example interface of a college website with branches in different countries.
+This is a simple example of a college website interface created using only HTML and CSS.
+The site features branches in different countries and includes a responsive design.

 <h2> Software Languages </h2>